kevin-pek/obsidian-markdown-to-html/README.md

 # ObsidianPrintify

-ObsidianPrint is a command-line tool to convert Obsidian-flavored Markdown files into multi-column HTML files, which can then be easily saved as PDFs using the browser and printed.
+ObsidianPrintify is a command-line tool to convert Obsidian-flavored Markdown files into multi-column HTML files, which can then be easily saved as PDFs using the browser and printed.

 This tool handles the following: